 – How to assess the achievement of the sustainable development goals (SDGs) in a smart city?

-– How to measure and evaluate a city's specific performance and e/smart services with respect to defined sector indicators such as open data indicators, e-health indicators, utilities indicators, etc.
+– How to measure and evaluate a city's specific performance and e/smart services with respect to defined sector (or vertical) indicators such as open data indicators, e-health indicators, utilities indicators, etc.

+– How to assess city resilience and robustness?

-– – Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?
+– Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?

 G.3 Tasks